kadena-io/pact/README.md

 smart contracts, the best way to go is to use the [Atom editor](https://atom.io) and install `language-pact` using the [package manager](http://flight-manual.atom.io/using-atom/sections/atom-packages/).

-Installing Pact with homebrew (OSX only)
+Installing Pact with Homebrew (OSX only)
 ---
 You'll then need to install the Pact interpreter/REPL.
-On Mac, the easiest way is with [homebrew](https://brew.sh/).
+On Mac, the easiest way to install `pact` is with Homebrew.

+Make sure that Homebrew has been installed in your machine.
+Instructions for how to install it can be found [here](https://brew.sh/).

+Once Homebrew is installed, run the following command to install `pact`:

 ```
 brew install kadena-io/pact/pact